BrianHicks/brianthicks.com/content/post/sets-balancing-rotation.md

 But it means that the functions we'll implement going forward won't be as fast as they could be on larger sets.
 A binary search tree ought to have `O(log n)` search performance, but in this case we'd get `O(n)`.
 That means if we inserted 1 through 1000 in order right now, we'd have to perform 1000 operations to see if `1000` is in the set.
-If we balanced the tree, we would only have to perform around TODO(log2 of 1000)!
+If we balanced the tree, we would only have to perform around ten!
 This seems like something we might want to fix, so let's do that.

 ## AVL Trees

-Fortunately for us, tons of smart people have thought a lot about this problem.
+Fortunately for us, tons of smart people have thought about this problem.
-We have to choose between Red/Black trees, TODO trees, TODO trees&hellip;
+We have to choose from red-black trees, scapegoat trees, splay trees, treaps&hellip;
 But we're going to use AVL Trees.

-[AVL trees](TODO) take their name from their inventors, a trio of soviet computer scientists named TODO, TODO, and TODO.
+[AVL trees](https://en.wikipedia.org/wiki/AVL_tree) take their name from their inventors: Adelson-Velsky and Landis.
 To create one, we'll need to keep track of the height of each tree.
 An empty set is height 0, a singleton is height 1, and anything else is the height of it's tallest subtree plus 1.
 When we `insert`, we'll look at the new heights of the trees after insertion.